is a Department of the Army-authenticated publication that contains

 Shorter, after action type articles and reviews of books on engineer topics are

 Articles should be concise, straightforward, and in the active voice.
 Avoid using acronyms when possible.
 When used, acronyms must be spelled out and identified at the first use.
 Also avoid the use of bureaucratic jargon and military buzzwords.
 Text length should not exceed 2,000 words (about eight double-spaced pages).

 Articles submitted to Engineer must be accompanied by a written release from the author’s unit or activity security manager before editing can begin.
 All information contained in an article must be unclassified, nonsensitive, and releasable to the public.
 It is the author’s responsibility to ensure that security is not compromised; information appearing in open sources does not constitute declassification.
-Engineer is distributed to military units worldwide and is also available for sale by the Government Printing Office.
+Engineer is distributed to military units worldwide and is also available for sale by the Government Publishing Office.
 As such, it is readily accessible to nongovernment or foreign individuals and organizations.
 Download the security release form.